OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 $ { echo "suspend"; cat; } | jdb -attach localhost:7777
 ```

-Next, suspend the process where the Java runtime loads <code>libnative-lib.so</code>.
-In JDB, set a breakpoint at the <code>java.lang.System.loadLibrary</code> method and resume the process.
-After the breakpoint has been reached, execute the `step up` command, which will resume the process until <code>loadLibrary()</code>returns.
-At this point, <code>libnative-lib.so</code> has been loaded.
+Next, suspend the process where the Java runtime loads `libnative-lib.so`.
+In JDB, set a breakpoint at the `java.lang.System.loadLibrary` method and resume the process.
+After the breakpoint has been reached, execute the `step up` command, which will resume the process until `loadLibrary()`returns.
+At this point, `libnative-lib.so` has been loaded.

 ```
 > stop in java.lang.System.loadLibrary